 Be aware that hospitals now have language in their routine consent forms allowing them to vaccinate you (e.g. for flu or pneumonia) without telling you.
 Remember that vaccines are more effective in people who have strong immune systems.
 Bill Sardi developed an educational and protective vaccine consent/rejection form.
 (All proceeds go to support health freedom.)
 Recent Sardi articles, “The Vaccine from Hell” and “In Case the Vaccines Don’t Work, Here is Plan B.”

 Ventilators.
 Ventilators can save lives when a patient cannot breathe on their own.
-However, in many cases, covid-19 patients can breathe, they just aren’t absorbing oxygen well because of problems with the lung membrane.
+However, in many cases, covid-19 patients can breathe, they just aren’t absorbing oxygen well because of problems with the lung membranes.
 Since ventilators can damage lung tissue, hospitals are trying to limit their use.
 They are employing other methods of upping oxygen levels and have patients on their stomachs to help them breathe.
 (Unfortunately, this does not work as well with the obese.)
 Longevinex Advantage is great support for healthy lung tissue.